-Back when I worked as an electronics technician, the worst I’ve ever been shocked was not with AC, but good old DC.
-I once accidentally brushed up against high-current 28 volts and it felt like I was hit with a baseball bat wielded by a minor deity.
-I’ve been shocked with AC voltage as high as 460 volts and it didn’t hurt nearly as bad.
+When I worked as an electronics technician, the worst I’ve ever been shocked was not with AC, but good old DC.
+I once accidentally brushed up against high-current 28 volts, and it felt like I was hit with a baseball bat wielded by a minor deity.
+I’ve been shocked with AC voltage as high as 460 volts, and it didn’t hurt nearly as bad.
 Current kills, not voltage.

 Thomas Edison didn’t understand that.
 I’m sure if he bothered to ask Nikola Tesla, he would have been happy to explain it to him.
 Edison didn’t bother to do that.
 He was too busy being a dick.